No More Stolen Sisters: A human rights response to discrimination and violence against Indigenous women

 What needs to happen to stop the violence?

-A concerted, national response that is comprehensive, coordinated, well resourced, and developed in collaboration with Indigenous women and girls themselves.
-It should include:
+A concerted, national response that is comprehensive, coordinated, well-resourced, and developed in collaboration with Indigenous women and girls themselves.

 - A national action plan to end violence against women which addresses the root causes of violence and identifies holistic, culturally-appropriate ways in which to prevent violence and to support those impacted by violence.

-- Regular, comprehensive collection of data on violence against Indigenous women in official crime statistics.
+- A regular, comprehensive data collection on violence against Indigenous women in official crime statistics.